nikitavoloboev/data/focusing/rules.md

 ## Karabiner

 - Sort bindings in the order of keyboard (Q -> W -> E ..).
 Spacebar is always last key.

+## Naming

+- Twitter/Reddit/Instagram, get literal name if available.
+Capitalized.
+GitHub lowercased, literal name or with dashes.
+If name taken, can add \_ or App/HQ in the end.
+For Instagram, it's possible to get domain name literal like [narative.co](https://www.instagram.com/narative.co/).
+- For domains, get literal name, avoid dashes.
+Keep it to one registrar (Google Domains preferred).